FlamemasterNXF/Sea/README.md

 If you'd like to have the ability to have longer conversations about Sea with me than Issues and Pull Requests allow, join the [Discord](https://www.discord.gg/dauxGZwc9u).<br>

 ## Thanks and Love
 Thank you to everyone who helped me make [PeanutScript](https://github.com/FlamemasterNXF/PeanutScript), my first programming language.
-Your help and suggestions led to me making Sea, which is a far better language then PeanutScript ever was.<br>
+Your help and suggestions led to me making Sea, which is a far better language than PeanutScript ever was.<br>